christian-the-brewer/birdr/README.md

 User Stories:
  -Navigate to page and see a page linking to :
-    -index of all birds
+    DONE-index of all birds
-    -index al locations
+    DONE-index al locations
-    -add bird
+    DONE-add bird
-    -add location
+    DONE-add location

 -Click All birds and be able to:
-    -see a list of all birds in database
-    -click on a bird to go to its page
+    DONE-see a list of all birds in database DONE-click on a bird to go to its page
     -On that page you will be able to:
         -click to add a bird to your list
         -click to go back
-        -click to edit the bird
+        DONE-click to edit the bird
-        -click to delete the bird
+        DONE-click to delete the bird

 -Click Places and be able to:
-    -see a list of all the places
+    DONE-see a list of all the places
-    -click on a place and go to its page
+    DONE-click on a place and go to its page
     -On that page you will be able to:
-        -Maybe add google maps integration? inject the address into a maps.google url?
+        DONE-Maybe add google maps integration? inject the address into a maps.google url?
-        -Edit the place
+        DONE-Edit the place
         -see a list of birds added to that place
         -add and remove birds from the place
         -go back